File fingerprinting

 This feature is only available for SCA Enterprise users.
 Already have an account?
 Click here to upgrade.

-Currently supported languages: C#, Go, Java, Python.
+Currently supported languages: C#, JavaScript, Java and Python.

 Debricked supports scanning for unmanaged dependencies not defined in manifest-files by examining fingerprints of the contents (including binary files) of your application (with some exclusions for non-relevant files).